Gut health and weight loss

 Your body is teeming with trillions of bacteria, viruses, fungi, yeast and other microscopic organisms that live in and on the body, including the lungs, skin and intestines, which is all referred to as the human microbiome.
 Most of these are found in the large intestine and this is called the gut microbiome.
 “It is estimated that around 100 trillion microbes live inside the human gut, producing a range of different enzymes, chemicals, hormones and vitamins,” says Dr Jane Varney, research dietitian with the Department of Gastroenterology at Monash University.
 Weighing up to 2kg, the microbes are key to a number of vital metabolic, immune and nutritional processes.
 They help to make a variety of vitamins and amino acids, as well as digest carbohydrates and produce short-chain fatty acids.
 They also aid in metabolising glucose and cholesterol.

-Can my gut health make me gain weight?
+Can my gut health make affect my weight?

 Scientists are only starting to understand the role that gut bacteria may play in weight gain, but animal and human studies are pointing to the importance of a balanced gut microbiome.
 When the balance is disrupted – a process called dysbiosis – this is thought to affect metabolism, and may also play a role in health conditions as varied as autism, anxiety and depression, inflammatory bowel disease such as Crohn’s and obesity.
 The balance of bacteria in the gut can be altered through factors such as diet, antibiotic use or illness.